 As a general rule, peel tests intended for flexible adhesives measure resistance to highly localized stresses.
 Specific to PCBs, this test measures the strength needed to peel laminate from the board.

-… Or Should Your Project Go in a Different Direction?
+… Or Should Your PCB Assembly Project Go in a Different Direction?

 Work with your electronics contract manufacturer on a case-by-case basis to determine whether you need functional testing or a more intensive (and expensive) test -- or both.

-There are many other tests that may be a better fit than PCB functional tests.
+There are many other PCB assembly testing methods that may be a better match than what's listed above.
 These include:

 - In-circuit testing (ICT): Also called bed-of-nails testing, this examination uses needles and access points designed into the PCB to connect with a circuit and determine values.
 In-circuit PCB testing helps your contractor determine whether any electronic components are defective.
 With ICT, it’s possible to perform the procedures without introducing power.
 This protects the component from damage.